-DIAL: Brilliant and highly detailed original white Gallet-signed dial, with original minute and second hands.
+DIAL: Detailed brilliant white Gallet-signed dial, with matching minute and second hands.

 CRYSTAL: Acrylic crystal, no scratches or blemishes.

-MOVEMENT: Original Gallet mechanical movement, counting hour decimal with a 30-minute totalizer.
+MOVEMENT: Gallet mechanical movement, counting hour decimal with a 30-minute totalizer.

-CROWN: Original unsigned crown, stopwatch reset at the 11 o’clock position works as designed.
+CROWN: Unsigned crown, stopwatch reset at the 11 o’clock position works as designed.